ph1-xyz/Phazerville-Wiki/Scenes.md

 - TR1-TR4 - Jumps to corresponding Scene.
   - Similar to Traffic, these are prioritized so TR1/Scene1 will take precedence if multiple inputs are gated simultaneously.
-- CV1 - smooth crossfading offset, starting at the last triggered Scene.
-1V/Scene.
+- CV1 - bipolar smooth crossfade between scenes, centered on the last triggered scene.
+  - 1 Volt == 1 Scene.
+4 Volts loops back around.
+- CV2 - (v1.6.5) bias offset for all values
-- CV2, CV3 - _not implemented_
+- CV3 - _not implemented_
 - CV4 - when gated (>2V), enables a random 16-step sequence on Scene 4 using a shuffled combination of all 16 CV values.
   - TR4 will advance the sequence.
   - A new sequence is generated every time the gate goes high